How to Auto Fit Row Height in Excel (5 Useful Ways)

 Read More: How to Change Row Height in Excel

-Using Excel VBA Code
+Method 5 – Using Excel VBA Code

 To autofit row height using Excel VBA code, follow the steps below:

-Using VBA CodeAs a result, the VBA window will appear.
+Using VBA CodeThe VBA window should appear.

 2. Click on the Insert tab and choose the Module option to insert a module.